 Monitored and evaluated professional work experience in a retail, entrepreneurial, or corporate environment matched to the student's individual career goals.
 Placement is limited to situations available from or approved by the Office of Experiential Learning and the Professional Music Department chair or a designee.
 To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

 A course focused on all aspects of artistic and business development, organization, and learning required skills and techniques for creating and operating a successful professional-level event and general business band.
 This class also includes a performance component.
-Course meets once weekly for two hours.
+This course meets once weekly for two hours.
 Techniques taught include how to form a general business band, marketing and production skills, demos, auditioning and showcases, repertoire development, staging, movement, audience communication, and effective organizational behaviors and business development as applied to a professional performance setting.
-Each week’s class will include a lecture component and a performance component in an ensemble setting.
-Students will practice performing on their instrument in a setting designed to simulate the practices and techniques required in the professional general business band environment.
+Each week’s class will include a general business lecture component and a performance component in an ensemble-like setting.
+As part of the class, students will practice performing on their instrument in a setting designed to simulate the practices and techniques required in the professional general business band environment.
 Assignments will be tailored to build on knowledge and gain skills in important aspects of founding, directing, marketing, and operating effective performing groups.

 This course provides an introduction to the fundamental concepts of finance.
 Various techniques of analysis that reveal the relationships of risk, return, and value are demonstrated.
 Topics include financial analysis, reporting and planning, long- and short-term forecasting, the time value of money, managing working capital, capital budgeting, and the nature of corporate securities and capital structure.